 The appellant's position meets Level 5-3.
 The appellant is responsible for the overall review, coordination, and consolidation of budgetary activities for the RAIC office.
 The purpose of the appellant's work is to use standardized procedures and practices to organize and maintain an extensive system of budgetary information relating to accounts, appropriations, funding requirements, and reporting requirements.
 If left unresolved, procedural problems encountered by the appellant could adversely reflect on the RAIC office and affect submissions to the SAIC office and higher levels.
-Further, the appellant's work could affect the accuracy of agency records and the timely distribution of allotments of funds to the RAIC office.
+Further, the appellant's work could affect the accuracy of agency records and the timely distribution of allotments of funds to the RAIC office or submission of budget estimates covering annual operating expenses for the RAIC office.
 The appellant's position is comparable to the examples provided in the standard for Level 5-3.